 Electives: 24 credits (8 courses)

 - Up to two ENGL 200-level courses (a maximum of six credits)

-You're free to take an exciting variety of courses that appeal to you that are not necessarily are related, or you can focus your electives with a defined emphasis or in a personalized program of study.
-You will work closely with your advisor to choose those courses and define your plan of study.
+You're free to take an exciting variety of courses that appeal to you that are not necessarily related, or you can focus your electives with a defined emphasis or in a personalized program of study.
+You'll work closely with your advisor, each semester, to choose courses that best fit your career goals.

 Capstone Experience: 3 credits (required)